Frequently Asked Questions

 Where are you launching first?

 Yes.
-If you are outside the pilot metros, you can still:
+If you are outside the Twin Cities, you are welcome too.

 How do I get early access?